sarker2018/Projects-in-Summary/README.md

 * In this project I tested a hypothesis called EICA hypotheses (related plant growth competition between native and foreign plants).
 * Here, I modeled count data and continuous data, and finally tested the hypothesis with ANOVA and pairwise/Groupwise comparison
 * For a detailed overview and Report, please click the link provided to the original project repository
+* Tools used:
+      * For data wrangling and statistical libraries in R.
+      * For report compilation RMarkdown, Latex, and Pandoc

 ## 2. [Data-structure-and-algorothm](https://github.com/sarker2018/Data-Structure-Algorithms):
 * In this Repository I am updating a short theory and implentation of data structures and algorithms in python and java